“The improvement of understanding is for two ends: first, our increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 Of course, the tech industry isn’t the only one growing, the demand for jobs such as; web developers, software engineers, and full stack developers also increases.
 According to the BLS, the profession is expected to grow 20 percent over the next decade.

 Why Should You Become a Full-Stack Developer?

 Front-end and Back-end development are two essential skills in the tech industry, and knowing both of them could give you an advantage in your career path.
 You might ask, “why should I need to learn back-end development when I already have a successful career in front-end development?” or vice versa.

 Here are some of the advantages and benefits of a full-stack developer:

 - Easy to Upgrade

-As stated in the Indeed report above, the salary of a full stack developer is higher compared to a front-end developer, and back-end developer.
-In addition, the more languages you know, the easier for you to learn new ones that can upgrade your skill sets—which will give you more employment opportunities.
+In addition, the more languages you know, the easier for you to learn new ones that can upgrade your skill sets—which may lead to more employment opportunities.

 The growth of the tech industry is unstoppable, that’s why the more you know, the more you can contribute to its changes and growth.
 Not to mention, you have more opportunities to help create a better future—not just for the tech industry, but also for the people around you.

 Coding Dojo cannot guarantee employment, salary, or career advancement.
 Not all programs are available to residents of all states.
 REQ1919183 3/2023